cybercog/laravel-ban/README.md

 After you have performed the basic installation you can start using the `ban:delete-expired` command.
 In most cases you'll want to schedule these command so you don't have to manually run it everytime you need to delete expired bans and unban models.

-The commands can be scheduled in Laravel's console kernel, just like any other command.
+The command can be scheduled in Laravel's console kernel, just like any other command.

 ```php
 // app/Console/Kernel.php